karltm/imldiff/README.md

 ### Run notebook server

-First, set the PYTHONPATH environment variable, that the notebooks have access to the scripts inside it:
+First, set the PYTHONPATH environment variable, that the notebooks have access to the scripts:
 ```
 export PYTHONPATH=$PWD/imldiff
 ```